goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 **5. Tables and figures in the manuscript using the test data**:
 Tables in Markdown format will be generated and saved in the `man` directory after executing the following command.
-You should download a precompiled binary version 0.8.1 of `Bandage` genome assembly graph visualization tool from [the official Bandage GitHub](https://github.com/rrwick/Bandage/releases).
+Download a precompiled binary version 0.8.1 of `Bandage` genome assembly graph visualization tool from [the official Bandage GitHub](https://github.com/rrwick/Bandage/releases).
 To generate a report in PDF format, we need `latex` installed in the Ubuntu computer.
-You may skip the installation of `latex`, but you won't be able to generate a PDF-format report.
+We may skip the installation of `latex`, but we won't be able to generate a PDF-format report.

 ```bash
 polap-data-cflye -y install bandage